tpitale/tpitale.github.io/_posts/2014-02-01-january-recap.md

 One of my biggest challenges in 2013 was finishing what I started.
 There's no real system for doing this, other than to get feedback and do regular reviews.

-This month, I finally finished a project in the first week.
-That project had been hanging around for 6+ months.
+The first week of this month, I finally finished a project that has been hanging around for 6+ months.

 My OSS has also been brought back into a state of repair after my month of daily OSS coding.
 While not exactly finishing what I start, it is taking responsibility for the open issues and pull requests that I've been neglecting.

 This all feels great, and helps to motivate me to finish more of what I start.
-It also frees me up to start new project, which I'm pretty jazzed about!
+It also frees me up to start new projects, which I'm pretty jazzed about!

 ### Monthly Reviews ###